A New Bandit Setting Balancing Information from State Evolution and Corrupted Context: Background

-where $a^*_{t}$ and $a_{t} := \pi(\mathbf{\hat{x}}_{t})$ denote the optimal action and the action chosen by the agents policy at time step $t$, respectively.
+where $a^*_{t}$ and $a_{t}:= \pi(\mathbf{\hat{x}}_{t})$ denote the optimal action and the action chosen by the agent's policy at time step $t$, respectively.
 When defining regret in this way, we note that our agent competes against the oracle that chooses the best action at every time step.
-Given that the hidden state evolution is Markov, an algorithm can perform much better by playing the best action in each state, compared to playing the action with the highest mean reward \textit{over all states and timesteps}~\cite{Ortner2014}.
-While achieving sublinear dynamic regret is impossible for settings where information about the hidden state is only indirectly available, this is not always true for our setting.
-The probability of getting an uncorrupted context is $1-p$, that is the best-case scenario for contextual bandit algorithms.
-In our setting, for $p=0$, the agent has access to the uncorrupted context, and thus, can use it to detect the state as well as changes in the state, before choosing an action.
-As a result, sublinear dynamic regret is achievable, even when the number of state changes are of order $T$.
+Given that the hidden state evolution is Markov, an algorithm can perform much better by playing the best action in each state, compared to playing the action with the highest mean reward \textit{over all states and time steps}, that is, the highest reward action in the action set $\mathcal{A}$~\citep{Ortner2014}.